thewh1teagle/rookie/README.md

 - Available for `Rust`, `Python`, and `JavaScript`
 - Ensures type safety (e.g., `TypeScript`, `Python` with type hints)
 - Super Fast, Built with `Rust`
-- Bypass `Chrome` restriction of file locking and appbound encryption
+- Bypass `Chrome` restriction of file locking and appbound encryption (requires admin rights on `Windows` from v130.x)
 - Read session cookies from `Chrome` based browsers! (requires admin rights on `Windows`)
 - Wide browsers support
 - Cross-platform support for `Windows`, `Linux`, and `macOS`